semiriichi/semiriichi.github.io/resources.md

 ### Efficiency trainer

 The [efficiency trainer](https://euophrys.itch.io/mahjong-efficiency-trainer) is a browser application that tests your ability to make decisions that allow you to reach tenpai in the fewest number of turns.
 This program is useful for building an intuition for tile efficiency, but note that efficiency is only one of several considerations when it comes to riichi skill and strategy.

+### Riichi Scoring Trainer

+This [Riichi Scoring Trainer](https://scoringtrainer.konbamwa.net/), brought to you courtesy of reddit user Varantha, is a handy tool to help you practice counting fu and han and quiz yourself on how many points each hand is worth.

 ### G-Uzaku's Tile Efficiency